18 Dec 7 Ways E-Prescribing Improves Eye Care Medication Adherence

 When searching for an ophthalmology or optometry EHR software, verify that your EHR offers integrated, two-way electronic prescribing and medication adherence solutions.
 First Insight is proud to partner with DrFirst® Rcopia, an award-winning e-prescribing technology solution.

-Request more information to see how MaximEyes.com EHR software and other practice management business tools offer the support you need to run an efficient and profitable practice so you can focus on your patients.
+Request more information to see how MaximEyes.com EHR software and other practice management business tools offer the support you need to run an efficient and profitable practice so you focus more on your patients.